“Cinderella” is a classic rags-to-riches tale and can be found, written straight or subverted, throughout the history of literature.

 The story of Cinderella makes its way from China across to Europe along the silk roads, together with the silks, spices and diseases.

-Marco Polo was famously one of the first people to penetrate China.
+Marco Polo was famously one of the first Europeans to penetrate China.
 He returned to Venice in 1290.
 We can see the beginnings of the earliest Cinderella stories in Europe from the early 1300s.

 The tale was written down by Giambatissa Basile in Italy in the 1500s.
 There is now no mention of the golden slipper.
 The Chinese small foot fetish thing wasn’t a thing in Italy you see, so it didn’t survive.
 That’s not to say that footwear wasn’t associated with women’s sexuality.
 Basile’s heroine does wear very high heels to keep her skirts from being muddied.
 Basile wrote down his tales in Neapolitan, a very rare dialect.
-His versions weren’t translated into other languages until the 19th C.
+His versions weren’t translated into other languages until the 19th century.

 Perhaps because Neapolitan was a rare dialect, Charles Perrault’s French version of Cinderella is more famous.
 No one knows how French storytellers were able to get their hands on the Neapolitan tale.
 There must have been someone who could both read Neapolitan and speak French, but that storyteller has been lost in history.
+(Perhaps because she was a woman.)

 Perrault’s tongue-in-cheek attitude makes it clear that he himself was sophisticated enough to find the story of Cinderella a little silly, but many popular versions of the story simply disregard Perrault’s tone and focus on the cheerful optimism of the events themselves.